Tuition Support for Professional Development

 C. SUNY TUITION WAIVER PROGRAM

 In addition to the programs above, all SUNY and Research Foundation employees (who work at least half-time) are eligible to apply for reimbursement through the SUNY Employee Tuition Waiver Program.
-Through this program, employees can receive partial reimbursement for a maximum of six credits per semester for courses taken at any four-year SUNY institution.
+Through this program, employees can receive reimbursement of $150.00 per credit for a maximum of six credits per semester for courses taken at any four-year SUNY institution.
+Employees interested in this option should complete a Request for Tuition Assistance and a B-140W Application for Tuition and Fee Assistance form.
+In addition, employees taking classes at New Paltz may complete a Student Waiver Request to waive the Student Health Fee and/or the Athletic Fee.
+These forms are available in Human Resources (HAB 203).
 The deadline for submission of applications is approximately one month prior to the start of classes.
-Employees interested in this option should complete a Request for Tuition Assistance and a B-140W Application for Tuition and Fee Assistance form.
-These forms are available in the Benefits Office of Human Resources (HAB 203).

 II.
 AUDITING A CLASS